Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_KyleLandin.md

 	-
 #### Something that came to mind:
 	- Your README.txt and project_report.md were very helpful at giving a good overview of the project and why the work matters!
+	- Your beautifulSoup_Practice.ipynb currently runs into an error at the 10th block.